 The first thing you should consider when choosing your system is the factor of mobility and portability.
 Laptops tend to have limited upgradeability but are the best option for those who are constantly on the move.
 On the other hand, desktops have a greater upgrade potential compared to laptops but are quite cumbersome to move around with, making them suitable for those working from home.

 Generally, it is a lot more pleasant to do some photo editing tasks on a bigger screen than it is on smaller laptop screens.
 This makes desktops more desirable but if you want to go for a laptop, then it is important to consider getting yourself an additional large screen to improve your photo editing experience.

-As a photographer, you should endeavour to get yourself a laptop for the move but remember to have a desktop computer at home or the office to handle every aspect of photo editing that could demand a lot of processing power and disk space.
-For this reason, it is advisable to steer clear of All-in-One PCs because most of these computers lack upgradeability with the exception of Apple iMac and Microsoft Surface because they have excellent monitors and technical specifications.
+As a photographer, you should endeavor to get yourself a laptop for the move but remember to have a desktop computer at home or the office to handle every aspect of photo editing that could demand a lot of processing power and disk space.
+For this reason, it is advisable to steer clear of All-in-One PCs because most of these computers lack upgradeability with the exception of the Apple iMac and Microsoft Surface because they have excellent monitors and technical specifications.

 PCs vs MacOS

-There has always been debates on which is the better option between macOS and Windows.
+There have always been debates on which is the better option between macOS and Windows.
 In terms of photo editing, the choice lies entirely with you.
 Just go for the computer system that you are generally comfortable with.
 If you grew up around a PC, then it is only advisable to go for a gaming PC for your photo editing needs and the opposite is also true for macOS.
 It would help a great deal in avoiding unnecessary confusion.
 Do not be shy of seeking professional advice before making your purchase.

 There are five most crucial hardware components that are instrumental for Photoshop and Lightroom editing and they are: